FrinshHD/sumsnap/README.md

 ## ⚙️ Configuration

+Your `sumsnap` configuration, including API keys and model settings, is stored in a user-specific `config.ini` file.
+This file is typically located at:

+- **Windows:** `C:\Users\<YourUsername>\AppData\Roaming\sumsnap\config.ini`
+- **macOS/Linux:** `~/.config/sumsnap/config.ini`

-Set these values using the CLI commands:
+You can set these values using the CLI commands:

-- `set-api-key` – Your API key for the chosen LLM provider.
+- `sumsnap set-api-key` – Your API key for the chosen LLM provider.
-- `set-api-endpoint` – The API endpoint using OpenAI's format.
+- `sumsnap set-api-endpoint` – The API endpoint using OpenAI's format.
-- `set-ai-model` – The model to use.
+- `sumsnap set-ai-model` – The model to use.

-Or use the interactive `setup` command to set all at once.
+Alternatively, use the interactive `sumsnap setup` command to set all required configuration values at once.

-Your configuration is stored in a user-specific config file (e.g., on Windows: `C:\Users\<YourUsername>\AppData\Roaming\sumsnap\config.ini`).